-In 2020, the Authority identified key performance metrics to track the Authority's performance.
-Transit and financial metrics were derived from the Federal Transit Administration National Transit Database (NTD) financial and operating statistics.
-The safety metric was derived from the Occupational Safety and Health Administration (OSHA) establishment-specific data.
-The personnel/ staffing metric was internally identified.
+In 2020, the Authority identified key performance metrics to track the Authority's performance, primarily focused for transportation agencies:

+- Transit and financial performance metrics were derived from the Federal Transit Administration National Transit Database (NTD) financial and operating statistics. - Safety performance metric was derived from the Occupational Safety and Health Administration (OSHA) establishment-specific data. - Personnel/staffing performance metric was internally identified.

 Each performance metric provides a means of evaluating how effectively and efficiently the Authority is performing over time.
-The following performance metrics are from the 2023 budget.
-Staff are currently updating performance metrics for the 2024 budget, and they will be completed soon and prior to the GFOA submission.
+The following charts illustrate each performance measure for tracking performance, with a target measure for the current budget year, description of the performance, how the Authority is performing against the measure, and target for the current budget year.
+Ideally, performance measurement will generate information from each key metric results and outcomes that will drive future transit service plans during budget planning.

-Transit Performance Measures
+Transit Performance Measure

-2020 2021 2022 2022 2022 2023 Actual Actual Target Estimate Performance Target Ridership 2,647,397 3,147,027 3,735,067 4,190,314 455,247 4,441,700 Year-over-year Change 499,630 1,043,287 251,386
+2020 Actual 2021 Actual 2022 Actual 2023 Target 2023 Estimate 2023 Performance 2024 Target RIDERSHIP 2,646,117 3,152,681 4,215,679 4,771,500 4,771,490 -10 4,821,170 Year-over-year Change +506,654 +1,062,998 +555,811 +49,680

-Ridership is a performance measure that provides the total number of passenger boardings, which determines the overall utilization of public transportation services in the Authority's service area.
+Ridership provides the total number of passenger boardings, which determines the overall utilization of public transportation services in the Authority's service area.
 Increased ridership is an indicator of the adoption of public transportation versus single-occupancy transportation choices by riders.